kata-containers/kata-containers/snap/README.md

 ## Install snap

-You can install Kata Containers from the [snapcraft store][8] or by running the following command:
+You can install the Kata Containers snap from the [snapcraft store][8] or by running the following command:

 ```sh
 $ sudo snap install kata-containers